 Common Content Marketing Funnel Mistakes (And How to Fix Them)

-- Publishing Without Intent: Producing content because “we need to blog”.
-Fix: Ask yourself, “Which stage of the funnel does this serve?” at the beginning of each item.
+- Fix: Ask yourself, “Which stage of the funnel does this serve?” at the beginning of each item.

-Learn more about where funnels break down and why funnel optimisation matters.
+Learn more about where funnels break down and why funnel optimization matters.

 Optimizing and Scaling Your Content Marketing Funnel